cortexproject/cortex/docs/production/caching.md

     The expiry duration for the cache.
 -<prefix>.fifocache.max-size-bytes int
     Maximum memory size of the cache.
+-<prefix>.fifocache.size int
+    The number of entries to cache.
+(Deprecating, use 'fifocache.max-size-bytes' instead)
 ```

 See [`fifo_cache_config` documentation](../configuration/config-file-reference.md#fifo-cache-config) if you use a config file with Cortex.